a Basis of Preparation

 d Depreciation / amortisation

-In respect of Property, Plant and Equipment (other than freehold land and capital work-in-progress) acquired during the year, depreciation/amortisation is charged on a Straight Line Method.
+In respect of Property, Plant and Equipment (other than freehold land and capital work-in¬ progress) acquired during the year, depreciation/amortisation is charged on a Straight Line Method.

-h Revenue recognition
+e Revenue recognition

-Revenue from the sale of agricultural goods are recognised upon delivery, which is when title passes to the customer.
-Revenue is reported net of discounts.
+Revenue from the sale of Goods are recognised upon delivery, which is when title passes to the customer.

-i Taxation
+f Taxation

 Current income tax expense comprises taxes on income from operations in India and in foreign jurisdictions.
 Income taxpayable in India is determined in accordance with the provisions of the Income Tax Act, 1961.
 Tax expense relating to foreign operations is determined in accordance with tax laws applicable in countries where such operations are domiciled.